Invisible Invaders

 Invisible Invaders is a 1959 American science fiction film starring John Agar, Jean Byron, John Carradine and Philip Tonge.
 It was produced by Robert E. Kent, directed by Edward L. Cahn and written by Samuel Newman.
+The film was released by United Artists on May 15, 1959, on a double bill with The Four Skulls of Jonathan Drake (1959).

 Plot

 Dr. Karol Noymann, an atomic scientist, is killed in a laboratory explosion.
 His colleague, Dr. Adam Penner, is disturbed by the accident and resigns his position and calls for changes.

 At Dr. Noymann's funeral, an invisible alien takes over Noymann's dead body.
 The alien, in Noymann's body, visits Dr. Penner and tells him the Earth must surrender or an alien force will invade and take over the Earth by inhabiting the dead and causing chaos.
 The alien demonstrates to Penner that they are able to make things invisible.
 Penner tells his daughter Phyllis and Dr. John Lamont about the experience and asks Dr. Lamont to relay the message to the government in Washington, D.C.
 The government ignores the warning and Dr. Penner is labeled a crank by the media.

 Dr. Penner takes his daughter and Dr. Lamont to Dr. Noymann's grave, where they are visited by an invisible alien.
 Later, at the site of a plane crash, another alien takes over the body of a dead pilot, goes to a hockey game, chokes the announcer, and issues an ultimatum for the Earth to surrender.
 Another alien takes over a dead body from a car crash and issues the same ultimatum at a different sporting event.
 The media announce the threat and the governments of the world decide to resist the invasion.
 Aliens take over more dead bodies and blow up dams, cause fires and destroy buildings, causing chaos worldwide.

 Major Bruce Jay arrives to take Dr. Penner, Phyllis and Dr. Lamont to a secret bunker.
 On the way, they are confronted by a scared farmer who tries to take their vehicle.
 The major kills the farmer and the four proceed to the bunker while an alien takes over the dead farmer's body.